ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 #### TODO1

-In this section, you are required to define the preceding validity property in `lab4/src/BSTUtils.py` which checks the keys in a BST is always ordered.
+(1) In this section, you are required to define the preceding validity property in `lab4/src/BSTUtils.py` which checks the keys in a BST is always ordered.
+You can find some hints in the code comments.

-Based on your defined validity property, you are required to validate whether the two core operations `find` and `union` respect the validity property respectively in `lab4/tests/test1.py`.
+(2) Based on your defined validity property, you are required to write relevant code based on the validity property to check whether the two core operations `find` and `union` respect the validity property respectively in `lab4/tests/test1.py`.
+You can find some hints in the code comments.

-After that, you can run the following command to confirm whether the validity property can help find the two bugs planted in `lab4/bugs/bug1.py`.
+After that, you can run the following command to confirm whether the validity property can successfully find the two bugs planted in `lab4/bugs/bug1.py`.

 ```bash
 lab4/tests$ make test1